VIEW OUR PROGRAMS

 Admission to the CSD program is highly competitive.
 The minimum requirements for consideration for admission include:

-- Completion of a bachelor’s degree with a minimum undergraduate GPA of 3.0
+- Completion of a bachelor’s degree with a minimum undergraduate overall GPA of 3.0

-- GACE Program Admission Assessment (or exemption) required if you do not currently meet certification requirements in Georgia
+- GACE Program Admission Assessment (or exemption) state of Georgia requirement if you do not currently meet certification/licensure in Georgia

 - Knowledge of the profession of communication disorders/speech-language pathology